anypm/CloudDevOps4Dev-Trainings/session1/README.md

 ![](images/devopsproject-16.png)

-If you remember that we chosed Web App with Container when we setup this Azure DevOps Project, you should know that there are Azure Container Registry behind the sense to support our CI/CD pipeline, you can navigate to this ACR from the DevOps Project home page as well to see the container images that we have been built and pushed.
+If you remember that we chose **Web App with Container** when we setup this Azure DevOps Project, you should know that there are **Azure Container Registry** behind the sense to support our CI/CD pipeline, you can navigate to this ACR to see the container images that we have been built and pushed.

 ![](images/devopsproject-17.png)